Agency under indefinite causality: operational eternalism in higher-order quantum theory: A brief history of operationalism

 \section{A brief history of operationalism}

 Accepting the operational approach as a valid form of physical theory was neither immediate nor free of controversy.
 Epistemological debates in 20th-century physics often focused on what constitutes a theory.
 This began with Einstein's distinction between constructive and principle theories~\cite{ein19} and continued all the way to the information-theoretic interpretations of quantum theory~\cite{grinbaumInfo}.
 Quantum theory removed the dogma of analyzing the evolution of a physical system by specifying a set of initial coordinates as positions and momenta in space.
-The Hilbert space, introduced by von Neumann~\cite{HvNN,vN32}, has paved the way to alternative mathematical frameworks.
-The epistemological question of deciding which approach is a correct one, or even a valid one, has loomed large ever since.
+The Hilbert space, introduced in quantum theory by von Neumann~\cite{HvNN,vN32}, has paved the way to alternative mathematical frameworks.
+The epistemological question of deciding which approaches count as valid has loomed large ever since.

 We recall three episodes from the history of operational approaches in the foundations of quantum mechanics.
-All three help emphasize salient points that will later resurface in the interpretational debate about indefinite causality, reveal a progressive stripping away of ontological assumptions, and exemplify the reluctance to admit that a physical theory may be built following the operational approach.
+All three help emphasize important points that will later resurface in the interpretational debate about indefinite causality, reveal a progressive stripping away of ontological assumptions, and exemplify the reluctance to admit that a physical theory may be built following the operational approach.
 We begin with a story of a misunderstanding between Einstein and Heisenberg, proceed with a disagreement between Bell and Piron, and conclude with a lesson from Lucien Hardy.
 Hardy himself enlists Einstein and Heisenberg as early adopters of an operational approach: ``Heisenberg was, of course, very much influenced by the operationalism of Einstein''~\cite{hardy_towards_2007}.
 The real situation was, however, slightly more complicated.